 Method 4.
 Reset a Disabled iPad Using iCloud

-iCloud also allows you to reset your iOS-based devices including your iPad.
+iCloud also allows you to how to reset disabled ipad.
 What makes iCloud stand out of any other services is its ability to reset a device remotely.
 You don't need access to the device to be able to reset it as the task can be done remotely as well.

 Step 1.
 Head over to the iCloud website and log-in to your iCloud account.
 Click on Find iPhone.